-You should check with the relevant student finance body for where you live (see links at the end of this page), but generally you need to include your National Insurance number (NINO) on your student finance application.
+You should check with the relevant student finance body for where you live (see links under the heading More information on student finance below), but generally you need to include your National Insurance number (NINO) on your student finance application.
 You should have received your NINO shortly before your 16th birthday.
-If you haven’t received your NINO or have lost it then see our website guidance.
+If you haven’t received your NINO or have lost it, see our website guidance.

-If you are applying for a tuition fee and/or a basic maintenance loan only then you should not need to include any information about your household income.
+If you are applying for a tuition fee and/or a basic maintenance loan only, you should not need to include any information about your household income.

 Applying for more than the basic maintenance loan

-To find out what additional information you need, you will first need to check with your student finance provider whether you are classed as:
+To find out what additional information you need, check with your student finance provider whether you are classed as:

 We give an overview of each situation below.

-The rules may differ depending on which part of the UK you live in – links to further guidance are available at the end of this page.
+The rules may differ depending on which part of the UK you live in – links to further guidance are available under the heading More information on student finance below.

-You do not have to include any earnings from work or self-employment while you are on your course, for example if you have a part-time job.
-However, you should include payments from your employer specifically to attend the course
+- Payments from your employer specifically to attend the course.
+However, you do not have to include any earnings from work or self-employment while you are on your course, for example if you have a part-time job.

 Your parent’s (and their partner’s, if applicable) taxable income